 This has happened in the past, is happening now, and will continue to happen in the future.
 It can’t be avoided.
 But the benefit to those who derive real understanding from revealed truth will balance things out.
 So the risk must always be weighed.
 Hiding the deeper meanings behind symbols helps to mitigate the risk.
 The symbols protect the truth from those who would misunderstand and abuse it.
 They only reveal the truth to those who are ready to receive it.

-But let’s face it, no one is fully free and clear in all areas of their being, including those tasked with passing on and translating these messages, who have misquoted, misunderstood or distorted the original meaning.
+But let’s face it, no one is fully free and clear in all areas of their being.
+This includes those tasked with passing on and translating these messages, who have misquoted, misunderstood or distorted the original meaning.
 Everyone who did this, did so in a different respect.
 But this didn’t happen because the truth was presented by way of symbols and parables.
 It happened because the person’s understanding was lacking.
 It would have been way worse if the truth had been presented directly.

 Truth, people, can be a dangerous weapon.
 Even the truths presented here can have such a result.
 If we avoid applying these teachings personally in the deepest possible way, we’ll use them as a way to judge others.
 The danger in doing this is that it may partly be true.
 Without recognizing how these same negative tendencies live in each of us—including ourselves—we can turn our spotlight on others’ negative tendencies and conveniently avoid looking within.
 With such acute perceptions, we can blow everything that others do out of proportion, and ignore the factors in us that would change the overall view.